sghpjuikit/player/README.md

 # Player

 JavaFX based audio player application.
-The project focuses on modular graphical user interface (GUI) and customizability, aiming to provide put-anything-anywhere functionality.
-Indivindual functionalities are represented by pluggable modules called widgets, that can be used anywhere within the layout.
+Aims:
+- customizability - allow user use the application how he wants, lots of settngs, skins, etc
+- modular user interface - ability to 'make your own gui'
+- support fancy features like: rating in tag, time comments, big covers, advanced & intuitive library management
+- song independence from library (you can freely move files, rename them and never lose any metadata information)
+- usability - efficient workflow and no repetitive tasks
+- responsive - no waiting for tasks, no modal dialogs

 ## Features

 - ###playback

-  For now only mp3 and wav files are supported.
-Hopefully, flac and ogg will come soon.
+Filetypes:
+- mp3
+- mp4, m4a
+- wav
+- ogg,flac (not yet, but planned)

+Protocols:
+- file
+- http

+In addition:
+- rate of play changable
+- left-right stereo volume

 - ###media library

-  Application creates a library for song metadata.
-The database has small footprint (roughly about 10MB for 20000 files).
-The library can handle lots of songs and provides powerfull tables to display them.
-Songs can be ordered by any and multiple attributes.
-They can be filtered out by multiple attributes at once at each table.
-The tables can be linked to each other arbitrarily.
-Besides song table, there is also table that displays song groups, again per any song attribute (authors, genres, years, comments, rating, anything...).
-GENRE values can be predefined and provide auto-complete functionality when typing
+Song library database
+- small footprint: roughly about 10MB for 20000 files
+- can handle big collections: 40000 no problem.
+The only drawback can be real-time library refresh speed.
+- no dependency: songs always store all data in tag, moving or renaming files poses no problem
+- no inconsistencies: any song data changes are always reconfirmed with the files
+- no data loss guarantee: losing database has no effect at all, it can be completely rebuilt anytime.
+The library serves as a cache, rather than storage.

+Song tables:
+- big - 30000 songs in playlist = 0 problem
+- column customization - set visibility, width, sorting, order of any column for any song attribute
+- real-time searching (on type) by any (textual) attribute (artist, composer, title, etc).
+Scrolls to center and highlights rows - the matches 'pop' visually - the result is very convenient search, particularly on sorted tables.
+- real-time chainable filtering by any attribute.
+Stack filters, individually turn them on/off, negate, filter
+- group by - e.g. table of songs per year, artist, etc. Searching, filtering and sorting fully supported.
+- multiple column sorting by any attribute (artist, year, rating, bitrate, etc)
+- cascading - link tables to other tables as filters and display only selected items (e.g. show songs by authors selected in linked table)

 - ###tag editing

   Application supports reading and writing song tag information, individually or for number of songs at once.
-The support goes far beyond basic fields (like AUTHOR or TITLE or COVER) and includes fields like COLOR, PLAYCOUNT, RATING.
-All supported tags can be stored in the database and in the tag of the song and you will never lose them again, ever.
-There is planned support for multiple artists.
+The supported are standard fields like artist or title, but possibly many more later.
+Interoperability with other players is intended.
+Some of the less supported by other players, but fully supported (read/write) tags are:

+  **Rating**
+- values are in percent values
+- granularity limited only by tag (1/255 for mp3, 1/100 for other formats)
+- interoperable with other players, but most of them will only recognize the value as 3/5 or so

-  **Playcount** signifies number of times the song was played (the exact definition is left upon the user, who can set up the playcount incrementation accordingly.
-Playcount can also be edited manually.
+  **Playcount** signifies number of times the song was played (the exact definition is left upon the user, who can set up the playcount incrementation behavior arbitrarily.

-  **Rating** values are in percent values, specifically real number from <0;1>.
-Standard POPM id3tag is used and therefore, the values are interoperable with other players.
-Most of them however do not support partial values and will only recognize the value as 3/5 or 55/100 depending on their implementation.

   **Chapters** are comments added at specific time of the song.
 They can be added during playback on the seeker and browsed as popup menus.
-The comments can be decently long (the upper value remains a mystery, but surpasses 500 characters (for all chapters together) and probably by a large margin - possibly up to 16MB).
+The comments' length should be a non-issue (the upper value remains a mystery, but surpasses 500 characters (definitely for all chapters together) - probably by a large margin).

+  **Cover**
-  **Cover** is fully upported.
-The image in tag can be easily imported/exported by drag and drop.
+- image in tag can be imported/exported
+- cover read from file location is supported too, looking for image files named:
+  - song title
+  - song album
+  - "cover" or "folder"

 - ### portability

-  The application does not require installation and runs from anywhere.
-It is self-contained, which means it does not require java to be installed on the system at all.
-It is executable as exe and can be used like any other application.
+  The application in its self-contained form:
+- has executable .exe
+- requires no installation
+- requires no software (e.g. java) preinstalled
+- runs from anywhere
+- does not require internet access
+- does not create any file outside its directory
+- writes to registry only as long as java itself requires it, an example is cached data by WebView (in-app web browser)

 - ### extensibility & modularity

   Almost all functionalitiess are implemented as widgets, that can be loaded, closed, moved and configured separately.
-Multiple instances of the same widget can run at once in windows, layouts or even popup windows.
-New widgets can be added for anything.
+Multiple instances of the same widget can run at once in windows, layouts or popups.
+New widgets can be added for created as plugins.
 Some of the existing widgets are:
+  Playback & Mini - controls for playback, like seeking.
+Supports chapters.
-  FileInfo - shows cover and information about the song with set/download cover on drag & drop Tagger - for tagging
+  FileInfo - shows cover and information about song (e.g. playing).
+Allows cover download on drag&drop.
+  Tagger - for tagging
+  Library & LibraryView - song tables
-  Library - actually broken down to 2 widgets to further separate the functionality ImageViewer - shows images associated with the songs, supports subfolders when discovering the images Explorer - simple file system browser.
+  ImageViewer - shows images associated with the songs, supports subfolders when discovering the images Settings - application settings, but it is also a generic configurator for any object exposing its Configurable API (like widgets or even GUI itself)
+  Converter - text -> text converting.
+Also very handy file renamer.
+Supports text transformation chaining similar to table filters.
+Also manual editing using text area, regex, etc.
+  Explorer - simple file system browser.
 Currently slow for big folders.
-  Settings - rich configurations, including custom shortcuts
+  Gui Inspector - displays gui objects hierarchically and uses Settings for editing their properties Image - displays static image
+  Action - contains icon that can execute any application action (supported by shortcut)

   There is plan for visualisations and some more cool ideas like song graphs.